rahimnagori/react-journey/README.md

 - UI that changes based on data from API those UI is called 'Config Driven UI'.
 - React is very good and efficient in DOM manipulation hence makes the apps faster.
 - Rendering element based on condition is called conditional rendering.
+- In single page application, page doesn't change, it's a same page but components keeps changing based on the route using a component called <Link>.
+- Hence Single Page Application are faster.

 ## npm init